jfmercer/simple-webpack-app/README.md

 together.
 Finally, note that webpack protects our code from polluting global scope.
 If you want to attach variables to the global scope, you have to tell webpack explicitly to do so.

+#### Step Three: Create a sustainable directory structure

+Source code, bundled/built/output code, and configurations all have their own directories now.
+Additionally, `webpack-validator` now validates the webpack configuration.

+Note that, after running webpack, there is no HTML in our build!
+This is not a mistake: webpack simply does not know about the HTML yet or how to load it.